 The people behind Virus Bulletin

 Martijn Grooten has a degree in mathematics from the Radboud University of Nijmegen in the Netherlands.
-He worked for the university as a researcher in algebraic geometry for five years before moving to England in the autumn of 2006.
-Here he decided to make web development, which until then had been a hobby, his profession.
-Martijn joined Virus Bulletin at the beginning of 2007.
-His responsibilities include maintaining and developing the website and related technologies.
+Following a stint working as a researcher in algebraic geometry at the same university, he joined Virus Bulletin as a web developer at the beginning of 2007.

 Allison Sketchley - Sales Executive